 See the OS/2 release notes for a more description.

-I have also packaged the highly recommended EAWPatches collection of voice sample files with WarpIN; this can be installed seamlessly together with TiMidity++ (either version) if the WPI file is in the same directory.
+Note that you must install a set of sound samples in order to play most MIDI files with TiMidity++.
+As a convenience, I have packaged the highly recommended EAWPatches collection (below); this can be installed seamlessly together with TiMidity++ if the both WPI files are in the same directory.

 XJDIC is a text-mode Japanese/English dictionary program, written by J. W. Breen, which is designed to use the freeware EDICT and KANJIDIC Japanese dictionaries.